soniya981/IDA_SQL_Project/README.md

 Having sum(Original_Principal_Amount_US) >1000000000
 Order by Utilization Asc,total_commitment_usd DESC;
 ```
 **Objective:** First, I checked which countries had a lot of money approved but hadn’t used much of it yet.
 Some countries had utilization rates close to 55–60%, even though billions were approved.
-That made me think about delays, capacity issues, or projects that haven’t fully started.
+That made me think about delays, capacity issues or projects that haven’t fully started.

 ### 2. Countries that owe the most to IDA
 ```sql